 Once you have pushed all your app changes to GitHub, it's time to create your service in the Render dashboard.
 On the dashboard, select Blueprints, then "New Blueprint Instance."
 This will allow us to create a new service using our render.yml file.

 Select the repository of the application you would like to deploy and give your blueprint a name.
-You'll also need to paste in your Rails Master Key, which you can get from the file in your repository (which is not checked into git) titled master.key
+You'll also need to paste in your Rails Master Key, which you can get from the file in your repository (which is not checked into git) titled master.key.

-A screenshot of the Render dashboard
+A screenshot of the Render dashboard A screenshot of the Render dashboard

 Paste in your master key, and let Render work its magic!
 In a few moments, your Rails application and its database will be live on the web.
 By default, Render will auto-deploy the service anytime a new commit is made to your default branch.
 Higher tiers of Render allow for more customization, like preview deployments.